An essay by Ken Wear posted 11-11-04

 It would be advantageous if we could recruit gifted teachers to develop, foster and carry out educational programs for the gifted.
 Within the confines of our public schools we can likely cater to the special educational needs of, say, the brightest 10% -- or perhaps even 5% or 2%.
 But as level of giftedness increases it becomes increasingly difficult to even recognize their peculiar needs and even more difficult to recruit leadership of comparable gift.
 So we are handicapped in providing a suitable environment for their development.
 Yet we must seek ways to identify these increasingly rare persons, our highly and profoundly gifted, and offer them the most suitable environment we can devise as well as the resources to develop their peculiar talents.

 To a limited extent, where local resources and local insight permit, our schools have prepared educational programs for the brighter students.
-The value of extending such programs for the more highly gifted is beyond question, and it is left to the ingenuity of the 'average' citizens responsible for their children to devise, fund and carry out such programs.
+The value of extending such programs for the more highly gifted is beyond question, and it is left to the ingenuity of the 'average' citizens responsible for their children to devise, fund (or seek funds) and carry out such programs.
 But, as a practicality, it must be private sources that prepare, present and carry out programs for those gifted where their numbers locally cannot justify programs for their peculiar benefit.2 To view footnote, click here

 My confidence in offering suggestions within the limits of practicality ends here.
 How best to enlist and organize people and resources I can only speculate.
 Society has been blessed by a few individuals who have recognized the need and acted within the limits of their vision and resources; many profoundly gifted have been identified and are currently sponsored and adequaely funded.
 But it is a need that pervades society and I offer below what thoughts I can.